 - Mix peppermint oil with a carrier oil to help relieve cramps.

-- Inhale the scent of peppermint oil while studying and then before a test to help with brain function and to increase alertness.
+- Inhale some peppermint oil while studying and then before a test to improve brain function and increase alertness.

 - To help relieve a rash, mix a few drops of peppermint oil with some coconut oil and rub into the affected area.